heavyai/jupyterlab-heavyai/book/usage.md

 # Usage

-This packages provides a number of different helpers in JupyterLab to interact with OmniSci.
+This packages provides a number of different helpers in JupyterLab to interact with HeavyAI.